Frequently Asked Questions

 Pass/Fail courses

 Yes.
-Only one full or equivalent pass/fail course (6 credit hours) will be permissible in each of the two undergraduate years considered for academic average.
+Only 1 full or equivalent pass/fail course (6 credit hours) will be permissible in each of the 2 undergraduate years considered for academic average.

 Repeat courses

 No. Schulich Medicine does not accept repeat or antirequisite courses.
 If a course is repeated, that course is not counted in the course load for that year, nor is it factored into the GPA calculation for that year.
-If an applicant takes five full or equivalent courses from September to April but one of them is a repeat course, that year will be considered to have less than a full course load and will not be considered for GPA.
+If an applicant takes 5 full or equivalent courses from September to April that includes a repeat course, the year will be considered to have less than a full course load and will not be eligible for GPA consideration.

 Spring/Summer courses